 Smoky and Sweet Vegan Barbecue Sauce

-- 2 tbsp soy sauce (tamari for gluten free)
+- 2 tablespoon soy sauce (tamari for gluten free)

 - Whisk all ingredients together in a medium-sized sauce pot.